NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 * clients are free to assert that the response payload body contents are zero and comparing the entire response message against a golden response

+### service_account_creds

+This test is only for cloud-to-prod path.

+This test verifies unary calls succeed in sending messages while using JWT signing keys (redeemed for OAuth2 access tokens by the auth implementation)

+The test uses `--service_account_key_file` with the path to a json key file downloaded from https://console.developers.google.com, and `--oauth_scope` to the oauth scope.
+For testing against grpc-test.sandbox.google.com, "https://www.googleapis.com/auth/xapi.zoo" should be passed in as `--oauth_scope`.

+Server features:
+* [UnaryCall][]
+* [Compressable Payload][]
+* [Echo Authenticated Username][]
+* [Echo OAuth Scope][]

+Procedure:
+ 1. Client configures the channel to use ServiceAccountCredentials
+ 2. Client calls UnaryCall with:

+    ```
+    {
+      response_type: COMPRESSABLE
+      response_size: 314159
+      payload:{
+        body: 271828 bytes of zeros
+      }
+      fill_username: true
+      fill_oauth_scope: true
+    }
+    ```

+Client asserts:
+* call was successful
+* received SimpleResponse.username is in the json key file read from `--service_account_key_file`
+* received SimpleResponse.oauth_scope is in `--oauth_scope`
+* response payload body is 314159 bytes in size
+* clients are free to assert that the response payload body contents are zero and comparing the entire response message against a golden response

 ### jwt_token_creds

 This test is only for cloud-to-prod path.